kowalczyk-domin/LSE-Stock-Data-Extraction/README.md

 ---

+## UiPath Studio Specification

+The automation was developed using **UiPath Studio** with the **REFramework** architecture to ensure consistency, maintainability, and robustness of execution.

+### Development Environment

+- **UiPath Studio:** StudioX / Studio (Cloud-compatible version)
+- **Framework:** REFramework
+- **Execution Type:** Unattended (primary), Attended (optional via UiPath Assistant)
+- **Target Runtime:** UiPath Robot / Cloud Robot
+- **Browser Automation:** Modern UI Automation (Edge)

+### Architectural Components

+- **Dispatcher**
+  - Responsible for preparing and distributing workload
+  - Reads input data and creates Queue Items
+  - Supports multiple input sources via configurable logic (Switch / Case)

+- **Performer**
+  - Processes individual Queue Items
+  - Retrieves stock data from the London Stock Exchange website
+  - Aggregates and persists results

+### Orchestrator Integration

+- **Queues**
+  Used for scalable and independent transaction processing

+- **Storage Buckets**
+  Used for centralized input and output file management

+- **Assets / Config.xlsx**
+  All environment-specific values are externalized and configurable

+### Design Principles

+- Configuration-driven execution
+- Stateless transaction processing
+- Clear separation of responsibilities
+- Deterministic cleanup of resources
+- Cloud-ready and environment-agnostic design

+---

+This setup ensures that the solution can be reliably deployed, monitored, and scaled in both cloud and local execution scenarios.

 ## Summary

 The solution provides a robust and scalable way to automate the acquisition of stock market data, eliminating manual effort while ensuring consistency, reliability, and adaptability to different execution environments.